Movie review: 'Wakanda Forever'

 Marvel's "Black Panther" sequel, "Wakanda Forever," brings together almost all the original cast members for a story that is both an elegy for Chadwick Boseman and a way forward for the story.

-When actor Chadwick Boseman, who brought warmth and intelligence to "Black Panther," died of cancer two years ago.
-Marvel Studios faced a decision.
+Actor Chadwick Boseman brought such warmth, intelligence and style to the Marvel blockbuster "Black Panther" that when he died of cancer two years ago, Marvel Studios faced a dilemma.
 The first film had made more than a billion dollars, so there would definitely be another one.
-But how - start the story over, just recast the role and move on?
-Well, critic Bob Mondello says that, unlike other superhero epics, in "Black Panther: Wakanda Forever," the death of the film's title character is acknowledged from the very start.
+But how?
+Start the story over, recast the role and move on?
+Critic Bob Mondello says that, unlike other superhero epics, in "Black Panther: Wakanda Forever," the death of the film's title character is acknowledged from the start.

 BOB MONDELLO, BYLINE: The images come fast and painful, Shuri reading the anguish in the Queen Mother's eyes before she can even speak the words, your brother is with the ancestors, a funeral procession, frenetic, mournful, all in blazing white, even the Marvel logo, usually teeming with superheroes, this time filled exclusively with images of Chadwick Boseman's King T'Challa.
-The grief is inescapable, Wakanda brought low but hardly bowed.
-An attack on an outreach facility, tactical weapons - no match for Wakanda's tactics.
+The grief is inescapable, Wakanda brought low, but hardly bowed (ph).
+An attack on an outreach facility, tactical weapons?
+No match for Wakanda's tactics...

 (SOUNDBITE OF FILM, "BLACK PANTHER: WAKANDA FOREVER")